oapicf/pinterest-sdk/clients/javascript/generated/docs/AdAccountsApi.md

 ## analyticsCreateTemplateReport

-> AdsAnalyticsCreateAsyncResponse analyticsCreateTemplateReport(adAccountId, templateId, opts)
+> TemplateBasedReport analyticsCreateTemplateReport(adAccountId, templateId, opts)

 Create async request for an analytics report using a template

    This takes a template ID and an optional custom timeframe and   constructs an asynchronous report based on the template.
 It returns   a token that you can use to download the report when it is ready.

 ### Example